vienna-rb/Quick-Start-Rails-and-Ruby/doc/start-the-server.md

 rails server -b 0.0.0.0
 ```

-_**Note: We need to use the `-b` flag to bind it to all network addresses inside the Docker container._

 To make things a little easier there is a container prepared that runs the server for you.

-To start the server type or copy&paste the following into your terminal, best in a new window or tab, and press enter:
+To start the server type or copy & paste the following into your terminal, best in a new window or tab, and press enter:

 ```
 docker-compose up server